Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Pwio-LZUcvk.md

 ### Transcript

-> are you missing jace sure do uh the streams are a lot easier to do when jace is here but uh uh it's no big deal i can manage
+> are you missing jace sure do, the streams are a lot easier to do when jace is here but, , it's no big deal i can manage